Prosopis cineraria: Medical use

 Extract from unripe fruit pods of the plant was shown to ameliorate artificially-induced damage to testes in an animal model.

 Leaves of this tree can ameliorate mouth ulcers.
-By chewing its leaves for few minutes and letting the juice of the leaves in the mouth, remedies the ulcers.
+Chewing its leaves for a few minutes, so releasing the juice of the leaves in the mouth can relieve the ulcers.
 The swelling comes down significantly.
-Afterwards spit the juice out and brush your teeth.
+The juice is then spat out, rather than swallowed.